 Massive volume loss, particularly in patients with septic or hemorrhagic shock, pancreatitis, or major surgery, increases the risk of ischemic ATN; patients with serious comorbidities are at highest risk.

 Major surgery and advanced hepatobiliary disease (2 Etiology references Acute tubular necrosis (ATN) is kidney injury characterized by acute tubular cell injury and dysfunction.
 Common causes are hypotension or sepsis that causes renal hypoperfusion and nephrotoxic... read more ) increase the risk of aminoglycoside toxicity.
-Certain drug combinations (eg, aminoglycosides with amphotericin B) may be especially nephrotoxic.
+Certain combinations of medications (eg, aminoglycosides with amphotericin B) may be especially nephrotoxic.
 NSAIDs may cause several types of intrinsic kidney disease, including ATN.

 Toxic exposures cause patchy, segmental, tubular luminal occlusion with casts and cellular debris or segmental tubular necrosis.